mertside/ai-inference-energy/app-llama/README.md

 # LLaMA Text Generation for Energy Profiling

-This directory contains a production-ready LLaMA text generation application designed for comprehensive energy profiling studies on GPU inference workloads.
+This directory contains a LLaMA text generation application designed for comprehensive energy profiling studies on GPU inference workloads.

 ## Features